To fix what’s wrong in healthcare,

 It’s time for a different approach.
 Symbiosis is reimagining care with innovative out-of-hospital services that encompass urgent care, telemedicine, ambulance transportation, and event safety in one integrated approach that drives efficiencies while improving the patient experience.

 Through our urgent cares, we’re giving patients quicker and easier access to top-quality care outside the hospital emergency room.
-Symbiosis currently operates urgent cares in Murrieta and Corona with more to be announced in the near future.
+Symbiosis currently operates urgent cares in Murrieta and Redlands with more to be announced in the near future.

 Symbiosis provides fully equipped and professionally staffed basic life support (BLS), advanced life support (ALS), and critical care transport (CCT) ambulances across California.
 Focused on patient comfort, safety, and response times, our ambulance transport team works seamlessly together to meet schedules and exceed patient expectations.